 Putting a harness on a puppy

-How to put a harness on a puppy is essentially the same process; however, you will need patience as it can take a few sessions before they realise that this strange contraption and lead is nothing to be frightened of.
+Learning how to put a puppy harness on is essentially the same process; however, you will need patience as it can take a few sessions before they realise that this strange contraption and lead is nothing to be frightened of.

 Why does my dog run away when I try to put his harness on?